aarontimbo/my-retail-dropwizard/README.md

 ### With IntelliJ IDEA

 1. Import project
-2. Select `my-retail`dropwizard` project directory
+2. Select `my-retail-dropwizard` project directory
 3. Import project from external_model (select Gradle)
 4. Locate the `ProductApplication.groovy` class
 5. Start the service by running the `main` method in the `ProductApplication.groovy` class.
 NOTE: The Program Arguments in the IntelliJ run configuration will need to be `server src/main/resources/local_config.yml` and the working directory should be `product-service`.